Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 Make it efficient to convey group information, for example

-with group colors, allow centerByGroup=TRUE
+define titleBoxColor with group colors, allow centerByGroup=TRUE

 which would re-use known sample group information.

-Adjust the suffix to indicate when centerGroups
+Adjust the suffix to indicate when centerGroups are being

 used.
-For example indicate 'sampleID vs groupA'
+For example indicate 'sampleID vs groupA' instead of

-'sampleID vs median'
+'sampleID vs median'.

 Other jam plot functions: